Malvoria123/User-Interaction-Logging-System/README.md

 **> Deploy**

 1. Push frontend to a GitHub repo and deploy with GitHub Pages.
-2. Push backend code to another (private) GitHub repo and deploy it on Vercel.
+2. Push backend code to another GitHub repo and deploy it on Railway.
-3. Set environment variables like API_KEY and FIREBASE_SERVICE_ACCOUNT on Vercel.
+3. Set environment variables like API_KEY, PORT and FIREBASE_SERVICE_ACCOUNT on Railway.

 **> Test**
 1. Open frontend, click elements, make form submissions, and check if logs are saved in Firestore.